daniel-ilett/blog/_posts/2019-05-11-tut1-4-smo-edge-detect.md

 Let's go over the theory behind Bloom.
 We'll want to isolate the parts of the image that have a high brightness value - those are the 'light sources' - then blur them a little to imitate the glowing effect.
 Once we have the blurred version of the image, we shall composite that image on top of the original image to obtain the final Bloom result.
 There are many more in-depth ways of implementing bloom, but this will suffice for our needs.

 Now let's implement this all in a shader.
-Open up `Shaders/Bloom.shader` and take a look at what we've got - two passes, the first of which uses the same RGB-HSV conversion functions we saw back in the `Neon` filter, and the second of which is just sampling a texture.
-You might have spotted something new, too - both of these new passes have names.
+Open `Shaders/Bloom.shader` and take a look at what we've got - two passes, the first of which uses the same RGB-HSV conversion functions we saw back in the `Neon` filter, and the second of which is just sampling a texture.
+You might have spotted something new, too - both new passes have names.
 These names are not required, but we will see an instance where we must `Name` a pass very soon.

 Let's start with the first pass, named "ThresholdPass", which is going to compare the brightness value with some threshold value.
 Let's define this in `Properties`.